Steve Zaragoza: Early career

 Zaragoza's first appearance was in 2008 for a music video by Buckcherry titled "Too Drunk...".
-According to his IMDb profile, Zaragoza became involved with filmmaking in 2009, receiving a sound department credit for Cloudy with a Chance of Meatballs.
+Zaragoza received a sound department credit for Cloudy with a Chance of Meatballs (2009).
 In 2011, Zaragoza appeared on an episode of the television series, 1000 Ways to Die.
 Prior to SourceFed, Zaragoza worked as a sound designer at Sony.

 Online projects

 Making his first appearance on March 1, 2012, Zaragoza joined SourceFed early on as a recurring host, before developing into a full-time co-host.
 Zaragoza would become ingrained with the SF community, appearing at live meetups and being interviewed by online publications.
 In February 2013, Zaragoza, along with Philip DeFranco & his SourceFed co-hosts at the time, were awarded the Audience Choice Streamy Award.
 In May, Zaragoza became a co-host on the spin-off channel, SourceFedNERD.
 In August 2013, Zaragoza joined boss Philip DeFranco and co-host Meg Turney in the meetup event, "DeFranco Loves Dat AZ".
 Zaragoza would appear at VidCon 2014, as well.

 In September 2014, Zaragoza co-hosted a video with Lee Newton, focusing on charities refusing donations from Reddit following the leaks of celebrities' nude photographs, which Reddit commonly referred to as "The Fappening."
 According to StatSheep, the SourceFed channel lost over 20,000 subscribers due to the video, which were quickly recovered.
 Days later, Zaragoza along with the rest of the SourceFed crew were awarded the Streamy for Best News & Current Events series.

 Zaragoza starred as the male lead, Paul Schue-Horyn, in the 2020 YouTube miniseries Wayward Guide created by the Tin Can Bros.
 The series features many notable supporting stars, such as Darren Criss, Sean Astin, and Carlos Valdes.

 Aside from hosting series for Phil DeFranco Networks & Merchandise, Zaragoza has frequently collaborated with YouTube personality Dane Boedigheimer.
-Zaragoza has been a recurring guest voice actor on Boedigheimer's The Annoying Orange.
+Zaragoza has been a recurring guest voice actor on Boedigheimer's Annoying Orange.
 Zaragoza also appeared as the lead role on The Misfortune of Being Ned, and on the pilot episode of Orange spin-off, The Marshmallow Show.
 PBS Newshour would publish an article commenting on Zaragoza's reception of Taco Bell's breakfast waffle taco.